- Pain Relief

 - Special offers

-Aloe vera is a well-known moisturizer, and is often used as a primary component for soothing lotions and burn ointments.
-However, aloe vera is often a wonderful product that can promote healthy, beautiful hair.
+Aloe vera is a well-known moisturizer and is often used as a primary component for soothing lotions and burn ointments.
+However, aloe vera is also a wonderful product that can promote healthy, beautiful hair.
 Whether using a manufactured product that includes aloe vera, or simply utilizing the juice that is derived from the plant, aloe vera has a number of health benefits for hair.

 Regular use of aloe vera can often have an impact on a person's ability to grow hair.
 While it is not a cure for baldness, the enzymes in aloe vera extract can often serve to unclog dead skin cells from hair follicles.
 When these are clear, the hair more easily absorbs nutrients from products applied to the scalp.
 The net result is enhanced hair growth.
 Also, conditions like seborrhea can be reversed by the chemical properties of aloe vera juice.
 Lastly, the pH of the scalp can often be brought into a more conducive range for hair growth by the alkalinity of aloe vera.